 Exclusions: travel insurance (compulsory), some meals, shopping and incidentals.

-Note: Price is valid until 31 Mar 2019.
-Price is subject to change and final confirmation is at time of actual booking.
+Note: Price is valid until 15 February 2020.
+Price is subject to change after then and final confirmation is at time of actual booking.

 This tour will include daily walking and sightseeing so a moderate level of fitness (and good shoes) is advised.
 But don’t fret, we are NOT hiking!